CptFabulouso/react-native-theme-provider/README.md

 You can pass params to `useStyle` and similar functions, which will be accessible in `createStyle` and similar.

-When using typescript, you will be alerted if you specify params in `createStyle`, but do not pass it into `useStyle`.
-Right now there is small culprit with using `createThemedUseStyleCreator`, where you have to pass `null` into the resulting `useStyle` if you don't specify params, see bellow.
-With other functions this is not necessary.
+When using typescript, you will be alerted if you specify params in `createStyle`, but do not pass it into `useStyle`

 ### Passing params examples